Let’s see how unconventional marketing contributes to building awareness within a digital strategy.

 Based on these two examples, we could perhaps reasonably arrive at two conclusions.

 - The logic of unconventional marketing seem to find new creative juice in a digital environment.

 - The assumption in both campaigns of the ideal customer‘s point of view, from which to move for the design of a branding process, means bringing the consumer back to the heart of marketing (young families in the first case and millennials in the second).
 Communication returns to humanization: far from being inert targets, people provide insight from which to start and actively contribute to brand storytelling (especially in the consideration phase).

 To conclude, let’s now try to explore the second conclusion using the set of tools provided by Hubspot.

-Investing in humanizing the business and marketing: personalization
+Investing in humanizing business and marketing: personalization and unconventional marketing

 Brand awareness is probably a vague, elusive concept, still difficult to measure in quantitative terms.
 It is not a metric in the strict sense but it is an objective reality of incredible value: it promotes establishing a relationship of trust, creates positive associations with everyday reality, and produces brand equity.